 This Praxis practice method is very simple, yet it works incredibly well.
 Imagine you’re in the exam under real testing conditions and taking the actual test.

 Close your eyes and slowly breathe in and out as soon as you settle into your chair.
 Breathe in for a count of five and breathe out slowly for a count of six.
 Repeat for a couple of times.
 Then imagine yourself in the testing center.
 Being calm and relaxed you should start feeling ready to tackle your test questions and become more confident and competent in the test taking.

 Feel and see yourself relaxed, calm, recalling the information and accurately answering the test questions.
 Why is this considered a powerful test taking tip?
 Simple: the more you practice calming your nerves and reduce excess adrenaline the higher your mental capacity and concentration to pass.

 This will dramatically improve your concentration, memory of correct answers, test taking performance and increase your test score at least 8-21%.
 Do this exercise several times per week.
 It works the best early in morning when you first awake and right before you fall asleep.

-Get in the habit of using scrap paper during your Praxis II test prep sessions as a tool so it feels natural using this to increase your score during the real exam.
+Get in the habit of using scrap paper during your Praxis test prep sessions as a tool so it feels natural using this to increase your score during the real exam.
 Your testing booklet can be used for scrap paper – so if you’re more of a visual person, use the scrap paper to your heart’s content!
-Drawing diagrams can help you to clearly and accurately think through a test question, especially when it comes to those difficult Praxis math or writing an answer to your constructed response questions.
+Drawing diagrams can help you to clearly and accurately think through a test question.
+This is especially true for answering difficult Praxis math selected-response questions or writing an answer to constructed-response questions.